etingof/talks/pyvo-optional-static-typing/source/slides.rst

 ==================

 * Isolate the complexities of types relationship computation
-* Implement inheritance and interface based validation
+* Implement inheritance and partially (!) interface validation
 * Designed for type checker use only
 * Do not impose runtime performance penalty
 * `import typing`